Published on July 8th, 2013 | by growwny0

 Lastly, the working group discussed Covanta Energy’s (Niagara Falls) plan to import more waste to burn for energy.
 By allowing them to do so, the amount of pollution in the area would significantly increase.
 Not to mention over 50% of the waste being burned is industrial and contains high levels of toxic chemicals such as mercury.
 The Waste and Pollution Working Group is considering using the WNYEA rapid response team in order to quickly confront this potentially disastrous problem, but also wanted to look into the potential of this as an action item for 2014.

 Do you have feedback or suggestions for this group?
-Tell us in the comment section below or send it to the group’s listserv.
+Tell us in the comment section below.